-- 1. Locate the capless funnel adapter from under the spare tire. - 2.
+- 1. Locate the capless funnel adapter from the rear cargo area under the load floor. - 2.
 Insert and latch the funnel into the capless fuel system.

 Attempting to refuel from a portable fuel container without using the funnel adapter may cause fuel spillage and damage the capless fuel system.
 This could cause a fire.
 You or others could be badly burned and the vehicle could be damaged.